zyga/json-schema-validator/doc/hacking.rst

 Infrastructure
 --------------

+Github is used for:

+* Hosting source code (in git)
+* Reporting and tracking bugs

 Launchpad.net is used for:

-* Hosting source code (in bzr)
+* Hosting source code (as bzr mirror)
-* Reporting and tracking bugs
-* Project management (release tracking, feature tracking, etc)
+* Packaging aid for Ubuntu

 PyPi is used for: